Eddie Lowrey

 Edwin James Lowrey (August 13, 1891 – November 27, 1973) was a Canadian ice hockey centre.
 Lowrey played for Ottawa Senators, Toronto Ontarios, Montreal Canadiens, Toronto Blueshirts, Hamilton Tigers and the Regina Capitals.
 Lowrey later became the coach of the University of Michigan ice hockey team.

 Eddie Lowrey was the older brother of NHL alumni players Fred and Gerry Lowrey.
-Three other younger brothers – Tom, Frank and Bill – played with lower level teams in the Ottawa City Hockey League.
+Three other younger brothers – Tom, Frank, and Bill – played with lower-level teams in the Ottawa City Hockey League.

 He was the last surviving former player of the Toronto Ontarios.

 Playing career

-Born in Manotick, Ontario near Ottawa, Lowrey played junior hockey for the Ottawa Stewartons (1909–10, 1911–12), Hull Volants (1909–10), Ottawa Buena Vistas (1910–11), Ottawa New Edinburghs (1912–13) before becoming a professional with the Ottawa Senators in 1912.
+Born in Manotick, Ontario near Ottawa, Lowrey played junior hockey in various local leagues for the Ottawa Stewartons (1909–10, 1911–12), Hull Volants (1909–10), Ottawa Buena Vistas (1910–11) and Ottawa New Edinburghs (1912–13) before becoming a professional with the Ottawa Senators in 1912.
 He played one season for the Senators before being traded to the Toronto Ontarios in January 1914.
 He played one season with Toronto.

 From 1914 until 1916, Lowrey played in the NHA as a spare, playing one game for Montreal and four for Ottawa in 1914–15.
 In 1915–16, he played two games for the Toronto Blueshirts.
 In 1916, he played a full season with the Senators and remained with the Senators until 1919.
-He played for the Senators during the inaugural season of the National Hockey League in 1917-18 and was one of the original NHL players.
+He played for the Senators during the inaugural season of the National Hockey League in 1917–18 and was one of the original NHL players.